is6481/lab2/README.md

 faced with fines for each night the vidoe was out beyond the rental period.

-The corporate office of the DVD rental business has set the following strategic objectives for the next year.
+The corporate office of the DVD rental business has set a strategic goal to **increase monthly per-customer revenue**.

-1.  something
-2.  something else

 We have the full relational database which includes the following tables and a full schema can be found